joseprest/programming-style-guide/vuejs/components.md

 - Always use `display: flex;`.
 - Always use `%` and `rem`.
-- Margins and paddings must be defined using `rem`.
+- Margins, paddings, and font sizes must be defined using `rem`.

 ## Frameworks